 If you choose to hire a marketing agency to develop a strategy, be aware that the process to provide an approach typically ranges from 6-10 weeks.
 While you’re left with a strategy, you need to have a plan to implement the tactics involved.

 This leaves you with another decision.
 Does your team have the bandwidth and expertise to take the strategy and run with it?
-Or, would you be better off with hiring the agency to facilitate the strategy on an ongoing basis?
+Or, would you be better off hiring the agency to facilitate the strategy on an ongoing basis?

 Determining whether to build your marketing department internally or to contract out your marketing is not an easy decision.
 Each business has its own unique situation — number of employees, technology expertise, available budget, growth rate, and so much more.
 Regardless of the route you choose, you may benefit from focusing your efforts on marketing strategy to generate leads and sales.
 Keep in mind, however, that the end-goal for any marketing strategy should be to achieve sales.